 The research abstract should describe: the research problem and motivation, background and related work, approach and uniqueness, results, and contributions.
 Papers are judged based on how well they cover these aspects of the work.

-1. Travel Scholarships are ONLY awarded to accepted presenters studying at colleges/universities in the U.S. and U.S. Territories.
-Accepted student poster presenters at international universities are responsible for providing their own travel, hotel and registration to attend the conference.
+1. Scholarships are ONLY awarded to accepted presenters studying at colleges/universities in the U.S. and U.S. Territories.
+Accepted student poster presenters at international universities are responsible for their own registration to attend the conference.

-2. The designated student Poster Presenters who are studying at U.S. colleges/universities or at colleges/universities in U.S. Territories are eligible to receive a scholarship that includes full conference registration, a reimbursable travel stipend and hotel accommodations.
+2. The designated student Poster Presenters who are studying at U.S. colleges/universities or at colleges/universities in U.S. Territories are eligible to receive a scholarship that includes full conference registration.

-Important Note: If you DO NOT submit an application for a Tapia Scholarship and your poster is accepted, you will be responsible for covering your conference registration, travel and hotel accommodations.**
+Important Note: If you DO NOT submit an application for a Tapia Scholarship and your poster is accepted, you will be responsible for covering your conference registration.**

 For questions regarding poster submissions please contact Tapia Poster Committee.